apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperObservers.md

 when many Learners need to sync.
 It reduces the total network connections maintained on the Leader when there are a high number of observers.
 Activating Followers to support Observers allow the overall number of Observers to scale into the hundreds.
-One the other end, Observer availability is improved since it will take shorter time for a high number of Observers to finish syncing and start serving client traffic.
+On the other end, Observer availability is improved since it will take shorter time for a high number of Observers to finish syncing and start serving client traffic.